NFL 2K1: Reception

 NFL 2K1 received "universal acclaim" according to the review aggregation website Metacritic.
-Metacritic ranks it as the joint third highest-rated game of all-time.
 Rob Smolka of NextGen called it "A great-playing game, both online and offline, and a significant advance over last year's version."
 In Japan, where the game was ported for release on March 29, 2001, Famitsu gave it a score of 32 out of 40.

+Atomic Dawg of GamePro said in one review, "In a world of video game football, NFL 2K1 is Super Bowl-bound—with topnotch replay featuring online gameplay [...] and a vicious all-pro difficulty level.
+Any Dreamcast football player who passes up this game should be fined."
+In another GamePro review, Cheat Monkey said, "Football fans looking for a realistic videogame should look no further.
+NFL 2K1 stands helmet and shoulderpads above the rest, which is easy to do since it's the only new Dreamcast football game available.
+With improvements made over the already incredible NFL 2K, this year's NFL game on the Dreamcast is all a football fan could wish for."

 The game won the awards for "Dreamcast Game of the Year", "Multiplayer Game of the Year", and "Sports Game of the Year" at the Electronic Gaming Monthly 2000 Gamers' Choice Awards (the latter at the 2000 Readers' Choice Awards); and was a runner-up for the overall Game of the Year award, which went to Tony Hawk's Pro Skater 2.
 The game also won "Best Dreamcast Game" and "Best Sports Game (Traditional)" awards at GameSpot's Best and Worst of 2000 Awards, and was a runner-up for the "Best Multiplayer Game" and "Game of the Year" awards, both of which went to Quake III Arena and Chrono Cross, respectively.
 The staff wrote that they "argued for more than an hour over whether Square's Chrono Cross or Sega's NFL 2K1 should win the award for Game of the Year."
+The game won the awards for "Best Multiplayer Console Game" and "Best Console Sports Game" at The Electric Playground's 2000 Blister Awards, and was nominated for the "DC Game of the Year", "Console Game of the Year", "Gamers' Choice Dreamcast", and "Best Game of the Year" awards, all of which went to Jet Grind Radio (the former two), Tony Hawk's Pro Skater 2 and Shenmue (tied in with the third award), and Deus Ex, respectively.

 Studies have been done on how effective in-game commercialization is in sports games on people, including NFL 2K1.

+According to PC Data, NFL 2K1 sold 900,000 units in 2000.